 Commercial property investment in Australia differs vastly to residential property.
 Here we show you how and why commercial property is the better investment.

-When thinking about property investing, people are most likely to consider residential over commercial real estate.
+And this is why people are most likely to consider residential over commercial real estate investment.

-However, many of these investors are missing out on attractive investment opportunities found in the commercial property space.
+However, many first-time investors and even wholesale investors are missing out on attractive investment opportunities found in the commercial property space.
 Commercial property can often provide a far more secure, sustained, and lucrative return than residential property thanks to some key differences in the way the two markets work.

 Here are some of the ways in which residential and commercial property investment differ.